'I still can't believe it, it's like a dream' - Kumbulla looking forward to working with Mourinho at Roma

 "I was flattered because a lot of strong teams wanted me but when I heard AS Roma wanted me it was an easy decision," he said.
 "Within a few hours I had decided to go to Rome and I was so happy about it."

-As one of the most highly-rated young central defenders on the continent, it was therefore a frustrating season for Kumbulla.
+It did, however, prove to be a frustrating season for Kumbulla, especially given his standing as one of the most highly-rated young central defenders on the continent.
 He didn't get the regular playing time he would have been hoping for, starting only 14 matches in Serie A and 21 in all competitions overall.

 But he holds no grudges against outgoing coach Paulo Fonseca, who was relieved of his duties at the end of the season.